BFT-Group/triangle-bot/README.md

 ## Getting Started

-To get started with Triangle Bot, simply invite it to your Discord server and start using the commands!
-You can find the full list of commands by executing /help.
+~~To get started with Triangle Bot, simply invite it to your Discord server and start using the commands!
+You can find the full list of commands by executing **/help**.~~

+BFT Server Exclusive.

 ## Contributing